MiyabiIshihara/MiyabiIshihara.github.io/about.md

 I am a third year PhD student in Statistics at UC Berkeley.

-My research interests are in the development and application of statistical tools necessary for evaluating climate impacts on society.
-In particular I work on causal inference methods for correlated space-time data.
+My research interests are in the development and application of causal inference methods for correlated space-time data.
+My motivation comes from the desire to demystify causal relationships in coupled human and natural systems -- impacts of climate on society and human activities on the environment.